A Characterization of Multioutput Learnability: Batch Multioutput Learnability

 \subsubsection{Characterizing Batch Learnability for General Losses}

 In this section, we characterize the learnability for general multilabel losses.
 Our main technical tool in characterizing the learnability for general loss functions is the equivalence between realizable and agnostic learning guaranteed by Lemma \ref{realizable_agnostic_equiv}.
 Thus, we first provide the proof of that lemma before we proceed further. \begin{proof}(of Lemma \ref{realizable_agnostic_equiv}) Note that agnostic learnability implies realizable learnability by definition.
-So, it suffices to show that realizable learnability of $\Fcal$ w.r.t.\ $\ell$ implies agnostic learnability.
+So, it suffices to show that realizable learnability of $\Fcal$ with respect to $\ell$ implies agnostic learnability.
 Our proof here is constructive.
 That is, given a realizable algorithm $\Acal$ for $\Fcal$, we provide an algorithm, stated as Algorithm \ref{alg:batch_real_agnos_equiv}, that constructs an agnostic learner for $\Fcal$.

 Let $\Dcal$ be an arbitrary distribution over $\Xcal \times \Ycal$.
 Define